 All want to know when Christ will return.
 The disciples asked Him, “What shall be the sign of Your coming, and of the end of the world?”
 (Matt.
 24:3).

-The entirety of the next forty-eight verses in Matthew 24 is Christ’s answer detailing many of the events, in sequence, that would precede His Coming.
+The entirety of the next 48 verses in Matthew 24 is Christ’s answer detailing many of the events that would precede His coming to Earth and His later arrival in Jerusalem.
 In verse 36, referring to the exact time of His Coming, He stated, “But of that day and hour knows no man, no, not the angels of heaven, but My Father only.”

-Just a few weeks later, in Acts 1:6-7, prior to Christ’s final ascension back into heaven, the disciples proved that they still did not either understand or really accept His previous explanation.
-So, they asked Him again.
-Notice: “…they asked of Him, saying, Lord, will You at this time restore again the kingdom to Israel?
+Just a few weeks later, in Acts 1:6-7, prior to Christ’s final ascension back into heaven, the disciples asked a different but related question: “…they asked of Him, saying, Lord, will You at this time restore again the kingdom to Israel?
 And He said unto them, It is not for you to know the times or the seasons, which the Father has put in His own power.”
 Christ gave them the same answer as in Matthew—“it is not for you to know the times or the seasons.”

 He did want them to know that “you shall receive power, after that the Holy Spirit is come upon you” (Acts 1:8), but not to know when the kingdom would arrive.
 The same is true for all who are converted today.
 We cannot know exactly when Christ will return, but we can know that we will receive power now to grow and overcome—and to preach the gospel of the kingdom of God until He does.